 - Remove from the smoker once the cheese has fully melted.
 Stir in the evaporated milk.
 Serve with tortillas chips and your favorite toppings.
 Enjoy!

 - You will find the right type of American cheese at your grocery store's deli counter.
 Ask them to give you the cheese in blocks, not slices.
+I definitely prefer American cheese over Velveeta, but it does work as a substitute if need be.

 - Wear kitchen gloves when handling the jalapeños to protect your skin and eyes.
 If you don't have any, wash your hands well immediately after touch the jalapeños.